 Dr. Arjoon provided meaningful insight on the need for diversification in Trinidad and Tobago.
 He encouraged credit unions to continue to make loan acquisition easier since they are reputed for having excellent relationships with their members–knowing them personally unlike the banking institutions.
 As a result, the social and economic impact of these relationships is much greater.

 The final speaker, Mr. Robert Le Hunte, who is no stranger to the Credit Union movement suggested that the role of the Co-operative movement in supporting Government’s initiatives was ‘getting back to its core’.
 He stated that in essence, the aim is to bring people together, empower them and work collectively to build communities.
 He highlighted the necessity for credit unions to reexamine their value proposition and work more closely together to absorb the risk which smaller credit unions will not be able to accept as individual units.

 Credit Unionists were reminded by Mr. Le Hunte that in this new society, the role of credit unions and cooperative society is needed more than ever since the movement in itself is about community development.
 This was aptly supported by Dr. Attzs who stated that the journey ahead for Trinidad and Tobago, was not a sprint but rather a marathon requiring a collaborative effort.
 The call for unity was accentuated by CFF’s President Ms. Letitia Telesford as this is the cornerstone of the Central Finance Facility (CFF) – Cooperation Among Cooperatives”.
-In the spirit of cooperation and partnership, the CFF gives its assurance that it will work with interested peoples’ organizations to ensure participation in the privatization of the operations of Port of Port of Spain and Trinidad & Tobago National Petroleum Marketing Company Limited.
+In the spirit of cooperation and partnership, the CFF gives its assurance that it will work with interested peoples’ organizations to ensure participation in the privatization of the operations of Port of Spain and Trinidad & Tobago National Petroleum Marketing Company Limited.